ekraw36/Tea_Docs/task_documentation.md

 - Save the file pressing the ***Ctrl + S*** keys simultaneously or by pressing the ***Save*** button in your IDE.

 ![A file called "tutorial.py" in a folder called "Tea" in VS Code with on line of code: "import tea"](images/TeaFile.png)
+> The Tea file is called "tutorial.py" and is in the folder "Tea".

 ## Defining Data & Specifications